 Tsubasacon’s panels are fan-driven discussions and workshops on topics including anime and manga series, Japanese culture, cosplay construction, video gaming, and everything in between.
 Panels are a great way to learn about new topics and to meet new friends who have interests in the same topics.
 If you are interested in running a panel for the 2021 convention, please read the information below before filling out the application.

 Panels can have one head panelist and one secondary panelist.
-The lead panelist will act as the point of contact for a panel group.
+The person submitting the form will act as the point of contact for a panel group.
 Only the head panelist will receive reimbursement from Tsubasacon.
-All head panelists who completes two hours worth of programming will be eligible for badge reimbursement of up to $40.00, and must claim reimbursement before the end of the convention.
+All head panelists who complete two hours worth of programming will be eligible for badge reimbursement of $40.00, and must claim reimbursement before the end of the convention.
 Panelists who are volunteers or staff will not eligible for badge reimbursements through this policy.
-Also at Closing Ceremonies if you wish to participate you’ll be invited to stand up during closing ceremonies as special thanks for hosting panels.

-In the event that you cannot host your panel or workshop, please contact the Panel Coordinator at [email protected] to cancel your application.
-Panelists may freely cancel their applications by September 1st, 2019 without penalties.
-Panelists who canceled after September 1st, who fail to contact the Panel Coordinator directly about a cancellation, or who do not show up to host their panel or workshop may not be permitted to host a panel or workshop at the next convention.
+In the event that you cannot host your panel or workshop, please contact the Panel Coordinator at firstname.lastname@example.org to cancel your application.
+Panelists may freely cancel their application by September 1st, 2021 without penalties.
+Panelists who cancel after September 1st, who fail to contact the Panel Coordinator directly about a cancellation, or who do not show up to host their panel or workshop may not be permitted to host a panel or workshop at the next convention.

-When panelists arrive at the convention, they are encouraged to check-in with the Panel Operations desk (location TBD).
+When panelists arrive at the convention, they are encouraged to check-in with the Panel Operations desk (upstairs, outside of the panel rooms).
 Panelists are required to check-in to the Panel Operations Desk 1 hour prior to the start of their panel.
 This allows the staff to take attendance of the panelists and review any equipment or technical needs for their panel.

 Panel Room Information